eonist/eonist.github.io/_posts/2017-07-31-bundle-files-in-xcode.md

 ### Note:
 - If you update something in a .bundle the .bundle in your app also get's updated.
 It does not get updated other wise.
-- Sometimes you have to add the .bundle file to app tartget -> buildphases -> copy bundle resources
+- Sometimes you have to add the .bundle file to app target -> buildphases -> copy bundle resources